 If you are also troubled by this issue, here are a couple of troubleshooting tips to help you resolve the Raspberry Pi camera not detecting a problem.

 What to do if my Raspberry Pi does not detect the camera?

 - Power off your Raspberry Pi device and disconnect the HDMI and other cables that are connected.

 - Press gently on the SUNNY connection on the camera until you hear a click that will reseat the connector.

-- Keeping the device powered off, check the ribbon cable, make sure it is connected the right way and in the right socket.
-The cable is connected to the socket next to the HDMI and Ethernet port.
+- To keep the device powered off, check the ribbon cable, and make sure it is connected the right way and in the right socket.
+The cable is connected to the socket next to the HDMI and Ethernet ports.

 - Also, make sure the camera is fully home in the connectors on the Raspberry Pi and the camera.